nf-core/differentialabundance/docs/output.md

 </details>

-Most plots are included in the HTML report (see above), but are included in static files in this folder to facilitate use in external reporting.
+Most plots are included in the HTML report (see above), but are also included in static files in this folder to facilitate use in external reporting.

 ## Tables